 The reporting of the satellite backhaul category and the observed backhaul delay to CHF as proposed in Solution #1 can be supported but this is to be determined by SA WG5.

-NOTE: Packet out-of-order related evaluation and conclusion are left for further discussion.
+For handling of out-of-sequence packets that can occur at N3, it is concluded that it is up to higher layer protocols (e.g., TCP, QUIC) to re-order packets, and no normative work is needed.